M1hkel/IDS_project/README.md

 After cloning our code from the repository you can simply run the GUI by running all cells in the model.ipynb file.

-Data.csv - Real estate listings scraped by the scraper model.ipynb - Contains the main code for the model (Cleaning data, training model, GUI)
+Data.csv - Real estate listings scraped by the scraper.

+model.ipynb - Contains the main code for the model (Cleaning data, training model, GUI).